jelhan/ember-style-modifier/README.md

 </p>
 ```

+You may pass multiple hashes as positional arguments and combine hashes
-If option hash and named arguments contain CSS declarations for the same
+with named arguments.
+If multiple hashes are passed and contain CSS
+declarations for the same property, last one wins.
+If hashes and named
-property, named argument wins.
+arguments declare same property, named argument wins.

 Adding styles to pseudo-elements is not supported.